andrii-habchak/gradle-test-separation/README.md

 }
 ```

-Specify dependencies for each test set:
+You can specify dependencies for each test set:

 ```groovy
 dependencies {